amzn/selling-partner-api-models/README.md

+# Modifications

+* Dependency updates (not okhttp and apache httpcomponents - sadly)
+* Attach sources to jar
+* Fix Bug in

 ## Selling Partner API Models
 This repository contains Swagger models for developers to use to create software to call Selling Partner APIs.
 Developers can use [swagger codegen](https://github.com/swagger-api/swagger-codegen) to generate client libraries from these models.
 Please refer to [selling-partner-api-docs](https://github.com/amzn/selling-partner-api-docs) for additional documentation and read the [Selling Partner API Developer Guide](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md) for instructions to get started.